 As your pain decreases, you should try to gently increase your exercise.
-Simple activities like a daily walk, using an exercise bike or swimming on your back will help to improve your muscle tone.
+Simple activities like a daily walk, using an exercise bike or swimming on your back will help to improve your muscle tone and strengthen your muscles.
 It is best to increase your activities slowly.
 Try not to overdo things on a good day so that you end up paying for it with more pain the following day.
+Your doctor will be able to give you more specific advice.